13 Frogmore Street

 Probably built around 1714.
 The heavy eaves are Queen Anne style.
 The top windows are original, the first floor Victorian.
 Note the Victorian Oriel window and the steep pitched roof.
 (L Hurley)

-Listed grade II in 1984: Originally 17th century, refronted in 18th century.
+Originally 17th century, refronted in 18th century.
 Tall three-storey painted brick front.
 Slate roof, wide eaves with bracket cornice, large rubble stack with weathering to the right.
 3 windows to the top floor, double-hung sashes with glazing bars in flush frames.
 Later windows to 1st floors, splayed bay to right corbelled over modern shop front.
 Rubble rear walls with long 2 storey gabled range, timber lintels to casements.
 Another higher gable to rear angle.
 Included as part of group.
+[Source: ALHS Survey 1980].

 Recent History

-from ?? date Air Ambulance Charity shop.
-In 2025 the shop frontage was completely replaced, together with internal refurbishment
+From post 2000 Date Unknown Air Ambulance Charity shop.
+In 2025 the shop frontage was completely replaced, together with internal refurbishment.
+(See also About the Building)

 Previous Occupiers